line/line-bot-sdk-perl/README.md

 Checks if the configured webhook endpoint can receive a test webhook event.

 See also the LINE Developer API reference of this method: [https://developers.line.biz/en/reference/messaging-api/#get-webhook-endpoint-information](https://developers.line.biz/en/reference/messaging-api/#get-webhook-endpoint-information)

+## `validate_reply_message_objects([ $message, ... ] )`

+Validates that an array of message objects is valid as a value for the messages property of the request body for the Send reply message endpoint.

+See also the LINE Developer API reference of this method: [https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-reply-message](https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-reply-message)

+## `validate_push_message_objects([ $message, ... ] )`

+Validates that an array of message objects is valid as a value for the messages property of the request body for the Send push message endpoint.

+See also the LINE Developer API reference of this method: [https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-push-message](https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-push-message)

+## `validate_multicast_message_objects([ $message, ... ] )`

+Validates that an array of message objects is valid as a value for the messages property of the request body for the Send multicast message endpoint.

+See also the LINE Developer API reference of this method: [https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-multicast-message](https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-multicast-message)

+## `validate_narrowcast_message_objects([ $message, ... ] )`

+Validates that an array of message objects is valid as a value for the messages property of the request body for the Send narrowcast message endpoint.

+See also the LINE Developer API reference of this method: [https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-narrowcast-message](https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-narrowcast-message)

+## `validate_broadcast_message_objects([ $message, ... ] )`

+Validates that an array of message objects is valid as a value for the messages property of the request body for the Send broadcast message endpoint.

+See also the LINE Developer API reference of this method: [https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-broadcast-message](https://developers.line.biz/en/reference/messaging-api/#validate-message-objects-of-broadcast-message)

+## `get_followers({ 'limit' => 100, 'start' => "..." })`

+Gets the list of User IDs of users who have added LINE Official Account as a friend.

+See also the LINE Developer API reference of this method: [https://developers.line.biz/en/reference/messaging-api/#get-follower-ids](https://developers.line.biz/en/reference/messaging-api/#get-follower-ids)

 # How to build a send message object